 Benefits of TreatsWithout regular activity, birds get bored easily, and this can lead to a variety of behavioral problems.
 Treats are great for keeping your bird entertained, preventing bird boredom, and giving your bird a challenge.
 For example, nuts that need to be broken apart require birds to use their creativity to get to the good stuff inside.
-You can also hide treats in toys and places around the cage, giving your bird great opportunities to forage.
-Foraging Pockets provide a stimulating experience that satisfy your bird's natural desire to forage.
+You can also hide treats in bird foraging toys and places around the cage, giving your bird great opportunities to forage.

 Treats are also a helpful reward as you train your bird.
 Birds are reward-based creatures, meaning they need a good reason to do what you're asking.
 Positive reinforcement is the key to success in training.
 Give treats consistently and immediately while training.
 Training treats should be small and quick to consume so that your bird stays on task.
 Whether you're training your bird to talk, "step up," or learn other tricks, treats will make the process more enjoyable and successful.

 Most importantly, treats help increase the bond between you and your bird.
 Hand feeding treats to your bird provides direct contact and helps strengthen the trust he has in you.